Glucosamine, which is produced naturally in the body, plays a key role in building cartilage; the tough connective tissue that cushions the joints.

 Glucosamine is not recommended for children.
 It is mainly used to treat OA (a condition that affects adults), and its safety for children has not been studied.

-You may need to take supplements on a long term basis to reduce the pain and inflammation of OA.
-Talk with your health care provider.
+You may need to take supplements on a long-term basis to reduce the pain and inflammation of OA.
+Talk with your doctor.

-Studies suggest that glucosamine is safe, and causes only minor side effects, such as stomach upset, heartburn, indigestion, gas, bloating, nauseau, and diarrhea.
+Studies suggest that glucosamine is safe and causes only minor side effects, such as stomach upset, heartburn, indigestion, gas, bloating, nausea, and diarrhea.
 If these occur, try taking glucosamine with food.
 People with peptic ulcers should take glucosamine sulfate with food.

-Some glucosamine supplements are made from shellfish, so people with shellfish allergies should check with a health care professional before taking them.
+Some glucosamine supplements are made from shellfish.
+So people with shellfish allergies should check with a doctor before taking glucosamine supplements.